ademsahil274/ReadMe-Pro-9/Develop/utils/README.md

   - [Contributing](#Contributing)

   ## GitHub
-  You can find more information (https://github.com/dfgdfdfd/)
+  You can find more information (https://github.com/adem/)

   ## Email
-  If you need any help or question about the repo please email me at dfd
+  If you need any help or question about the repo please email me at adem@test.com

   ## Title
-  f
+  Generate Markdown

   ## Description
-  dfd
+  Generating readme automatically.

   ## License
   MIT

   ## Installation
-  df
+  node

   ## Test
-  df
+  node index.js

   ## Usage
-  df

-  ## Contributing
+  nada